Usage

 Use for translation with dynamic values.
 Add data that changes during the app's runtime (e.g., dates, numbers, usernames).

-Get a translation with fallback to Android resources with parameters
+b) Get a translation with fallback to Android resources

 val textWithParams = tolgee.t(context, R.string.string_with_params, "param1", "param2")